 Paulsen, Morten Flate.
 Online education and learning management systems: global e-learning in a Scandinavian perspective.
 Oslo: NKI Gorlaget, 2003.
 337 pp. ISBN 82 562 5894 2 (Printed version); 58.00 ISBN 82 562 6048-3 (PDF version); ISBN 82 562 6049-1 (Microsoft Reader version) 43.00

 The movement towards online education is a natural transition for educational institutions of the 21st century.
-Online education is perceived by many instructors as innovation that has considerable potential for enhancing teaching and learning, promoting lifelong learning and reaching to non-traditional learners, about any degree type, whether it be a law degree or an MBA degree.
+Online education is perceived by many instructors as innovation that has considerable potential for enhancing teaching and learning, promoting lifelong learning and reaching to non-traditional learners, about any degree type.
+Nowadays, more and more people obtain a Master of Business Administration degree online due to the flexibility and cost, click here if you are thinking about doing this.
 However, the quality of online delivery is often subject to scepticism and criticism as well as economic success and sustainability of online courses.
 The literature on online delivery in the field of education has flourished since the early 1990s and there are many publications of varying quality.
 However, the majority of publications have come from the English-speaking countries, especially from the United States, Australia and the United Kingdom.
 References to online education initiatives in Europe in general and in the Nordic countries in particularly, however, are quite fragmented.
 Many initiatives and developments in the Nordic countries have been, for example, documented in local languages, but not in English.